jan-bogaerts/mark/src/markdownCode.md

   - dependencies: []
   - isJson: true
 - functions:
+  - load: ask super to load and set the field `constantsService = this.dependencies[0]`
   - extract-quotes: extract all the locations in the text that contain quotes
   ```python (pseudo)
     def extractQuotes(fragment):